Obstructive Lung Diseases Overview Practice Questions

 What is CBABE?

-CBABE is a mnemonic that can be used as a simple way to learn and memorize all of the types of obstructive lung diseases.
+CBABE serves as a mnemonic designed to facilitate the easy recall of the primary types of obstructive lung diseases.

 • C – Cystic Fibrosis